Find and share information about NSW events on Science Ignite, our Inspiring Australia (NSW) Facebook page.

 Presented by the North Western Science Hub, led by the University of New England

 Exhibition opens 2pm Saturday 16 August and runs to 19 October, New England Regional Art Museum, Kentucky Street, Armidale, free

 Hunter Science Festival

-In the Hunter, all are invited to attend the region's first family-friendly science festival that brings together dozens of organisations interested in communicating their science.
-The event will be held in the Newcastle CBD and is planned to coincide with the hugely popular Hunter Electric Vehicle Festival where you can learn about the latest technologies in electric cars and discover how innovation in building an informed community and vibrant future that responds to global challenges.
-Check the National Science Week events database for updated information.
+All are invited to attend the Hunter region's first family-friendly science festival that brings together dozens of organisations interested in communicating their science.
+With dozens of events to be held in the Newcastle CBD, the Festival coincides with the hugely popular Hunter Electric Vehicle Festival where you can learn about the latest technologies in electric cars.
+Discover how innovation paves the way for a vibrant future and how an informed community is better equipped to respond to global challenges.
+Highlights listed below, check links for more information.